Dear Consumer Ed:

 If you need help managing credit card debt, fees and high interest rates, you may want to contact a credit counseling service or debt management company.
 They can provide practical and legal financial advice regarding the use of credit.
 They can also attempt to renegotiate the terms of your credit agreements and arrange to pay off your debts.
 But be careful when choosing a debt management company, as not all of them are legitimate.
 Some may charge excessive fees, misrepresent what they will be able to accomplish, or not pay your creditors in a timely manner, which can end up making your debt problems even worse.
 The National Foundation for Credit Counseling can help you locate a reputable credit counseling service in your area.
 You can contact them at 800-388-2227 or www.nfcc.org.

 Also, under Georgia's Debt Adjustment Act, a debt adjuster may not charge you a fee of more than 7.5% of the amount you pay monthly for distribution to your creditors.
 In addition, all funds received from a debtor, minus authorized fees, must be disbursed to creditors within 30 days.
-If a debt adjustment company violates these provisions, contact the Governor's Office of Consumer Protection at www.consumer.ga.gov.
+If a debt adjustment company violates these provisions, contact the Georgia Department of Law’s Consumer Protection Unit at www.consumer.ga.gov.

 If you enjoyed this post, make sure you subscribe to my RSS feed!